ldesi/virtualization_technologies_course/3_container_virtualization/README.md

 ...
 root@dockertest1:~/nginx_test#
 ```
-We can observe that Docker Swarm automatically balance requests towards service replicas.
+We can observe that Docker Swarm automatically balances requests towards service replicas.

-In order to test high-availability, you can update the status of some worker node.
+To test high availability, you can update the status of some worker nodes.
 Docker Swarm allows you to DRAIN a node and prevent that node from receiving new tasks from the swarm manager.
 It also means the manager stops tasks running on the node and launches replica tasks on a node with ACTIVE availability.

 To DRAIN the _dockertest2_ node:
 ```